-- 1. Select Edit> Default Settings [7]. - 2.
+- 1. Select Edit> Default Settings \(\frac{1}{2}\). - 2.
 In the Default Settings dialog, select CAD and click the Edit button. - 3.
-In the CAD Defaults dialog, check Display Line Angle as Bearing. - 4.
-Click OK, then click Done to close the Default Settings dialog, as well. - 6.
+In the CAD Defaults dialog, check Display Line Angle as Quadrant Bearing. - 4.
+Click OK, then click Done to close the Default Settings dialog, as well. - 5.
+Click the plot plan polyline to select it, then click the Open Object pedit button. - 6.
 On the Line Style tab of the Polyline Specification dialog, check Show Length, Show Angle, and All Angles.